About us | Contact | n%2Fa | n%2Fa

 • If you don't speak any of the local languages, it will be easier to request assistance in English while using public transport.

-Car myth: renting a car is cheaper than train traveling
+1. Renting a car is cheaper than train traveling

-Driving a rental car be cheaper than using public transport, but it depends on what you'll be doing in Switzerland.
+Driving a rental car can be cheaper than using public transport, but it depends on what you’ll be doing in Switzerland.
 Real costs can be underestimated.
 Download a spreadsheet from this page to compare train and car costs.

 Take these costs into account:

 • the daily rental fee.
 Be sure to pick a large enough car.
-An economy 4-seater is not sufficient for 4 people plus their luggage;
+An economy 4-seater is not sufficient for 4 people plus their luggage.

-• fuel;
+• parking

 • excursion tickets.
-Without a train pass, you would pay the regular price for cable cars, boat trips and cogwheel trains to places you can't reach by car.
+Without a train pass, you would pay the regular price for cable cars, boat trips and cogwheel trains to places you can’t reach by car.
 Train pass holders get a 25% to 100% discount on such trips, and free access for children up to 15 years old.
-If you drive, consider at least a Swiss Half Fare Card to save money;
+If you drive, consider at least a Swiss Half Fare Card to save money.

-• car trains to cross the mountains, especially in winter;
+• car trains to cross the mountains, especially in winter

-• motorway vignette;
+• the motorway vignette

 • fines.
 These can be avoided if you drive carefully.
 Be aware of the traffic regulations, and do not speed.
 This requires focus: mind the signs and pay special attention when driving downhill.
-There are quite a lot of speed traps;
+There are quite a lot of speed traps.

 • additional fees if you rent your car in one country and drop it off in another country.

-Car myth: a car offers more flexibilty
+2. A car offers more flexibilty

-With a car you can indeed stop whenever and wherever you like.
-You're not dependent on public transport schedules.
+With a car, you can indeed stop whenever and wherever you like.
+You’re not dependent on public transport schedules.
 However:

 • Public transport schedules are frequent in most regions, and there are train and bus stops about anywhere in Switzerland.